 For his day job, Dave is an executive at a privately-owned Chicago-based legal media and software company.
 Dave is also active in the community as a former board member of Hesed House, a homeless shelter and resource center in Aurora, IL.
 Dave is currently a resident of Arlington Heights, Illinois.

 Jeannie Norris – Board Member

 Jeannie Norris is a teacher, film enthusiast, and music lover.
-She is married to Jamie Norris, mother to Liam and Madeleine, and grandmother to MacKenzie.
+She is married to Jamie Norris, mother to Liam and Madeleine, and grandmother to MacKenzie and Colin.
 She hails from the South Side of Chicago but has called Aurora home for over three decades.

 A graduate of Northern Illinois University and former instructor at various local elementary schools and SciTech, she knows how to make technical concepts come to life, and is a fountain of creative energy.
 She is currently on the staff of People for Childcare, an after-school program for Aurora elementary students.

 Jeannie founded Aurora’s popular Louche Puce Market and was instrumental in the creation, formation and operation of the nonprofit bookstore, Culture Stock, located in downtown Aurora.
 She was a key player in the success of Aurora’s Art Walk, which has evolved into First Fridays.
 She initiated the City Cineastes, a local film society, and continues to serve on the Board of the Cultural Creatives, Inc.